 My best WORK

-On peer mentorship and HIV stigma (Undark); on the science of marijuana's effects on female libido, anonymous genetic testing, and Walmart's foray into rural mental health care (Medium/Elemental); on the federal insurance discrimination lawsuit that could change trans health access in the Southeast (KHN); on Atlanta's first urban food forest (Atlanta Magazine); on the rural relevance of Georgia's legal challenges to transgender health insurance exclusions (NPR).
+On peer mentorship and HIV stigma (Undark); on marijuana and female libido, anonymous genetic testing, and Walmart's foray into rural mental health care (Elemental); on #MeToo, midterms, and sex ed and on the lawsuit that could change transgender care in the Southeast (KHN); on Atlanta's first urban food forest (Atlanta Magazine); on the rural relevance of Georgia's legal challenges to transgender health insurance exclusions (NPR).

-On a game-changing new typhoid vaccine (Medscape); on circumambulating a Scottish Isle (Paste); on doctors' waning patience for perpetual recertification requirements and Wisconsin's mysterious Elizabethkingia outbreak (STAT); on climate change and the rise of flesh-eating infections (Dallas News); on doctors who don't prescribe PrEP, America's stratospherically high homophobia levels, and Hawaii's dengue-friendly shores (Vice).
+On a game-changing new typhoid vaccine (Medscape); on circumambulating a Scottish Isle (Paste); on doctors' waning patience for recertification and Wisconsin's Elizabethkingia outbreak (STAT); on climate change and flesh-eating infections (Dallas News); on Zika and disability stigma (Dallas News); on doctors who don't prescribe PrEP, America's stratospheric homophobia levels, a California to require condoms in porn, Cuba's rising HIV rates, and Hawaii's dengue-friendly shores (Vice).

 On how disability isn't just bad luck (CUIT 89.5FM Toronto); on Ebola's effects on U.S. healthcare workers' attitudes (TVO's The Agenda); on doctors' filthy white coats (package and interview , CBC); on whether cold weather causes colds (say it five times fast, CBC); on home remedies for the common cold (CBC).

-Keren Landman is a practicing physician, epidemiologist, and journalist who covers topics in medicine and public health.
+Keren Landman is a physician, epidemiologist, and journalist who covers topics in medicine and public health.
 She is trained in internal medicine and pediatrics with specialties in infectious diseases and clinical microbiology, and served as a disease detective at the U.S. Centers for Disease Control and Prevention.
-As a researcher, she has focused on the prevention and treatment of HIV and malaria in resource-poor countries, and she has worked as a medical epidemiologist at the New York City health department.
+As a researcher, she has focused on the prevention and treatment of HIV and malaria in resource-poor countries, and she has worked as a medical epidemiologist and science advisor for a range of public health institutions.
 She lives in Atlanta, Georgia.
 If you must, you can view her CV here.